Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Looking out to Elizabeth Lake from the Nublet

-Our original plan had been to climb to the summit of Nub Peak.
+Our original plan had been to hike to the summit of Nub Peak.
 To get there, you must traverse an airy ridge from the Nublet which is really more of a scramble, but under snowy conditions I wasn’t feeling “it”.

-Chances of falling were slim but still it wasn’t in me to continue.
-Plus I wasn’t in the mood that day to hike for another three hours so after climbing about a third of the way along the ridge, I talked John into turning around.
+Plus, I wasn’t in the mood that day to hike for another three hours so after climbing about a third of the way along the ridge, I talked John into turning around.
 I don’t do that often, but after a wildly busy summer, I think I was just a little burnt out.

 John heading towards Nub Peak